fbpx

 retrenchment

 In today’s Kenya tough economy, there is nothing as emotional as losing a job, especially for a young person like me, it is just devastating.
 I had finally learnt how to handle money, planned how life would be, and upgraded my personal items like my phone, the way I dress and the places I go to eat.
-I will tell you one thing, it was just heavenly having known you had a stable job, and at the end of the month there was money to be spent after four weeks of tirelessly working.
+I will tell you one thing, it was just heavenly having known you had a stable job, and at the end of the month, there was money to be spent after four weeks of tirelessly working.

-When things are going good, you barely or seldom think of ever hearing the word being fired, or retrenched, or downsizing.
+When things are going well, you barely or seldom think of ever hearing the word being fired, or retrenched, or downsizing.
 Those words are like taboo words in your mind, a bitter pill to swallow.
 An emotional web will mesh in your head, as certain things like loss of income, uncertainty about life and worrying about what next becomes a reality.

 During this period, you might even get depressed and this may happen for many because of the uncertainty.
 But sometimes you have to get a light bulb moment and you will realise that life continues after you lose a job.